FAQs: Frequently Asked Questions

 What are my options to get out of default?

-If you failed to make your payments on your federal student loan and now are in default, don't let the consequences of default affect your financial future.
-Find out how to get out of default.
+If you defaulted on any of your federal student loans, contact the U.S. Department of Education's Default Resolution Group at 1-800-621-3115 as soon as possible so you can explain your situation fully and discuss your options.
 One way to get out of default is to repay the defaulted loan in full, but that's not a practical option for most borrowers.
 The two main ways to get out of default are loan rehabilitation and loan consolidation.
 While loan rehabilitation takes several months to complete, you can quickly apply for loan consolidation.
 However, loan rehabilitation provides certain benefits that are not available through loan consolidation.
-Take a look at the chart below to compare the benefits of loan rehabilitation versus the benefits of loan consolidation.
-If you need help with your defaulted loan, you will need to contact the holder of your defaulted loan.
-Find out who holds your loan by logging in to "My Federal Student Aid" or call the Default Resolution Group at: 1-800-621-3115.
+You can compare the benefits of loan rehabilitation versus the benefits of loan consolidation with this chart.
+Find out who holds your loan by logging into your Federal Student Aid account.

 How do I get my loan cancelled due to disability?